-When the Abbey floor is repaired, an eco-friendly underfloor heating system will be installed.
+When he Abbey floor was repaired, an eco-friendly underfloor heating system was installed.

-The system will be much more energy efficient than the current one and will use Bath’s greatest natural resource: its hot waters.
+The system is much more energy efficient than the current one and uses Bath’s greatest natural resource: its hot waters.

-By working together, we will become more energy efficient, reduce our carbon footprint and be more responsible stewards of our planet’s resources.
+We have become more energy efficient, reduced our carbon footprint and are now more responsible stewards of our planet’s resources.

-Working in partnership with B&NES Council, we plan to install innovative heat exchange technology and new underfloor heating systems for the Abbey and Kingston Buildings using waste hot water from the nearby Roman Baths.
-This will also provide the potential to heat a number of other city centre buildings.
+Working in partnership with B&NES Council, we installed innovative heat exchange technology and new underfloor heating systems for the Abbey and Kingston Buildings using waste hot water from the nearby Roman Baths.
+This provides the potential to heat a number of other city centre buildings.

-Kingston Buildings is long overdue for modernisation.
-It is a draughty Georgian terrace whose remedial insulation work is insufficient to match contemporary environmental criteria.
+Kingston Buildings has received a long overdue modernisation.
+It used to be a draughty Georgian terrace whose remedial insulation work was insufficient to match contemporary environmental criteria.

-The Abbey is even more of a gas guzzler.
-Victorian trench heating sends hot air up on a rapid trajectory into the soaring perpendicular vaulting, stimulating down draughts from the windows to create cold spots at ground level.
-A soaring fuel bill puts the Abbey way out of line with the Church of England’s ‘Shrinking the Footprint’ national environmental campaign.
+The Abbey was even more of a gas guzzler.
+Victorian trench heating sent hot air up on a rapid trajectory into the soaring perpendicular vaulting, stimulating down draughts from the windows to create cold spots at ground level.
+A soaring fuel bill put the Abbey way out of line with the Church of England’s ‘Shrinking the Footprint’ national environmental campaign.
 The Church as a whole is committed to an 80% carbon reduction by 2050 with an interim 2020 target of 42%.

-Our plan for Footprint is to install dispersed underfloor heating to create a low level cushion of heat that does not rise so fast.
-The most exciting part of this is that it will be powered by the geologically heated water passing through a Roman drain by its front door.
+Footprint installed dispersed underfloor heating to create a low level cushion of heat that does not rise so fast.
+The most exciting part of this is that it is powered by the geologically heated water passing through a Roman drain by its front door.

-In addition, new entrances will be insulated to modern standards, LED lighting will be more energy-efficient and photovoltaic cells on the roof will generate house electricity.
-All these new combined features will enable us to do all we can to help the Church of England meet its 'Shrinking the Footprint' target.
+In addition, the new entrances are insulated to modern standards, LED lighting is more energy-efficient and photovoltaic cells on the roof generate house electricity.
+All these new combined features enable us to do all we can to help the Church of England meet its 'Shrinking the Footprint' target.

-The result will be an innovative, energy-efficient exploitation of Bath’s famous hot springs at the centre of a UNESCO World Heritage Site.
+The result is an innovative, energy-efficient exploitation of Bath’s famous hot springs at the centre of a UNESCO World Heritage Site.